-My registrar says that I can't have two "CNAME" records in the same subdomain.
+My registrar says that I can't have two "CNAME" records in the same subdomain.and

 That's Blogger's problem!